-The District's total revenues were \$177,567.
-Property taxes and operating grants accounted for most of the District's revenues, contributing 99% of the total.
-The remainder came from State and federal aid for specific programs, fees charged for services, interest earnings and other local sources.
+Compared to the previous fiscal year, the District's total revenues decreased by approximately \$2.2 million to \$29 million.
+Property taxes and unrestricted State aid accounted for 49% of the District's revenue.
+Another 49% came from state and federal aid for specific programs, and the remaining revenue (3%) came from fees charged for services, interest earnings and other local sources.

-The total cost of all programs was \$209,433.
-The District's expenses are predominantly related to instructing students, accounting for 51% of the total.
-Administrative and business services accounted for 15% of total costs and The District's operation and maintenance services accounted for 11% of total costs.
+The total cost of all programs and services increased by \$683,634 to \$24.4 million.
+The District's expenses are predominantly related to instructing, caring for (pupil services), and transporting students (53%).
+The District's administrative and business services accounted for 11%, and operation and maintenance services accounted for 10% of total District expenses.
+Principal and interest on long-term debt accounted for 3% of total District expenses.